-Counties that make a decision to continue using an existing non-approved system will not be able to claim federal or state reimbursement for maintenance of the system beginning in FY 2012-2013.
-Any costs associated with new development of a non-approved system or modifications to an existing non-approved system will continue to be ineligible for federal or state reimbursement.
+Counties that make a decision to continue using an existing non-approved system will not be able to claim federal or state reimbursement for maintenance of the system in FY 2013-2014.
+Any costs associated with new development of a non-approved system or modifications to an existing non-approved system will continue to be ineligible for federal or state reimbursement in subsequent years.
 Counties using a non-approved system are still required to meet all existing or new reporting requirements and will be responsible for modifying a non-approved system to meet any requirements of the statewide solution.
 Any future county IT development costs associated with meeting the requirements of the statewide system may also be excluded from federal and state reimbursement.